 I believe Hamburg is definitely one of the best Europe weekend getaways.
 Although I spend only 24 hours in Hamburg, I fell in love with the city.

 When visiting Hamburg you need to check out the Elbe Tunnel.
 A boat tour around the harbor is also a must.
-Hamburg is situated on Elbe river and has the largest seaport in Germany.
+Hamburg is situated on the Elbe river and has the largest seaport in Germany.
 I also really enjoyed wandering aimlessly around the city.
 There is some very cool street art and buildings architecture is beautiful (I love how they reflect on the water).
 Hamburg nightlife is also great.
 So, if you go partying make sure you try their Mexican shots (mexikaner), similar to Bloody Mary.

-Currently, there are many cheap flights to the city so this is another good reason your next Europe weekend getaway to be Hamburg.
+Currently, there are many cheap flights to the city so this is another good reason for your next Europe weekend getaway to be Hamburg.
 The fun is guaranteed.

 Known for its cool credentials, Copenhagen has something for everyone and is perfect for a weekend away – especially as it has great transport links with air and rail links.
 In fact, arriving by rail from Sweden is one of the highlights as you travel via the iconic Øresund Bridge.